Cologne Communist Trial

 The Cologne Communist Trial took place in 1852 in Cologne, Germany, and was conducted by the Prussian government against eleven members of the Communist League who were suspected of having participated in the 1848 uprising.
 The trial lasted from October 4 to November 12, 1852, and when it was over the Communist League dissolved itself.
 Seven of the eleven were sentenced to prison terms of up to six years.

+History

+In numerous legal proceedings, the authorities of the individual states of the German Confederation attempted to eliminate the opposition, including through regular court proceedings.
+Frederick William IV of Prussia himself, in the case of the Communist League, set the objective in a letter to the Prime Minister, Otto Theodor von Manteuffel: the task must be to spy on “the fabric of the liberation conspiracy” by all means.
+The "Prussian public" should be given the "yearned-for spectacle of an exposed and (above all) punished conspiracy."